-Unlike stakeholders involved in most public planning efforts, participants in the Bay Delta Conservation Plan process had to sign a "planning agreement" to secure access to the high-level meetings and discussions that ensured among the water industry's power brokers, attorneys, and consultants.
+Unlike most public planning efforts, participants in the Bay Delta Conservation Plan process had to sign a "planning agreement" to gain access to the high-level meetings and discussions among the water industry's power brokers, attorneys, and consultants.

-By signing the planning agreement, stakeholders essentially concurred that some kind of conveyance system had to be considered among the water supply management options that would be covered by a planned habitat conservation program..
-The California Water Impact Network opted not to join the process because we do not believe a conveyance facility is needed to solve California's water problems.
+By signing the planning agreement, these "stakeholders" were forced to agree that some kind of peripheral canal design had to be considered as part of the water supply management options that would be covered by any eventual habitat conservation plan.
+The California Water Impact Network and allied groups opted not to join the process because we do not believe that a conveyance facility is needed to solve California's water problems.

-By law, however, a habitat conservation plan is simply a plan of action and regulation intended to prevent extinction of a species while allowing some development in its critical habitat; it is not a plan for recovery and restoration of species abundance.
+By law, however, a habitat conservation plan is simply a plan of action and regulation that intends to prevent extinction of a species while allowing some level of development to occur in its critical habitat.
+Such a plan is not a plan for recovery and restoration of species abundance.
 Habitat conservation plans provide developers (including water project operators) with a kind of "license to kill," under which state and federal fishery agencies may issue permits for the "taking" of individuals of an endangered species up to levels specified in the plan.

-The ecological goal under the Bay Delta Conservation Plan is to provide enough habitat restoration and protective measures so that routine state and federal water project operations will not cause the extinction of the Delta’s endangered fish species.
-But it is questionable whether any number of “takes” can be justified under a legitimate conservation plan.
+The Bay Delta Conservation Plan thus aims to establish enough habitat restoration and other protective actions so that routine state and federal water project operations in the Delta will not cause the extinction of endangered fish species.

 The water supply goal under the plan is to allow the U.S. Bureau of Reclamation and the California Department of Water Resources to export enough water from a conveyance scheme to meet the full contractual demands of agricultural and urban water contractors in the San Joaquin Valley and southern California.
 However, as noted by the U.S. Environmental Protection Agency in 2010,